XiJordanWang/SensorAssignment/README.md

 }
 ```

-I used the example code to tailor my app and integrated it into my own code structure.
+I used the example code to fit my app and integrated it into my own code structure.

 ### Navigation Between Activities